-Digital twins, a detailed 3D replicas of real-world environments, are becoming essential across industries:
+Digital twins, detailed 3D replicas of real-world environments, are becoming essential across industries:

 - 🏗️ Construction teams use them for planning, monitoring progress, and clash detection.